 Creating tools for genomic data analysis that combine statistical rigor, an evolutionary perspective, and massive integration of public data.

-Using predictive computational models to gain a mechanistic understanding of human biology.
+Using AI and other predictive computational models to gain a mechanistic understanding of human biology.

 Identifying the genetic basis for human traits and diseases.